10 Endangered species of Primate in Vietnam

 They spend most of their time in the trees.
 They live in small groups of 7 to 8 individuals, consisting of one male along with females and their offspring.
 They are threatened by hunting, primarily for medicinal purposes.
 They are often captured near the entrances to their caves (Le Khac Quyet).

-Frame post bài 14 1 WANEE asia
+Frame post bài 14 1 WANEE Go-WILD

 10 Endangered species of Primate in Vietnam 71